APRS Information Services

 APRSPH

 APRSPH is also a bot that can be used to run queries, execute commands, and exchange messages with the SMS network.
+SMS gateway commands are for Philippine numbers only.

 Reference: http://aprsph.net/